Mold Allergy Symptoms

 Properly diagnosing your sinus-related allergy problems is instrumental in controlling or even possibly eliminating the cause of the issue.
 What makes the diagnosis of a mold allergy tricky for many people is that the symptoms mirror those of other allergies, such as ragweed or birch allergies.

 Hay fever is often a term that is used to describe rhinitis, a sinus condition caused by airborne allergens, and it’s this condition that can be caused by a mold allergy or a wide range of other allergies.
-Sufferers may experience itchy, watery eyes, sneezing, runny nose, congestion, and so on.
-Mold spores can cause asthma problems for those with the condition, but other allergens can do the same.
+Sufferers may experience itchy, watery eyes, sneezing, a runny nose, congestion, and so on.
+Mold spores can exacerbate asthma symptoms in individuals with the condition, but other allergens can have a similar effect.

 The best way to really be sure about whether or not you have a mold allergy is to visit an allergy specialist.
 Apart from this, you can also gather clues from the way in which your symptoms appear.
 If you notice that your symptoms flare up after there has been damp weather, such as rain or fog, then this could be a sign that you’re dealing with a mold allergy.